3.2 Administration and governance

 - In addition to its traditional role as a professional chamber, the Chamber of Employees informs employees and pensioners about economic and social developments (inflation, wage costs, etc.).
 Through its training body, the Luxembourg Lifelong Learning Centre, it also plays an important role in providing training for young professionals, adults, lifelong learning and socio-economic training for staff representatives in businesses.

 - Regional or local authorities are not directly involved in the development of policies in the field of youth employment and entrepreneurship.
-However the Association of Luxembourg Cities and Municipalities (Syvicol; Syndicat des Villes et Communes Luxembourgeoises), which is composed of local representatives, promotes the interets of the cities and municipalities.
-It gives opinions concerning draft legislation which have an impact on the local level.
+However the Association of Luxembourg Cities and Municipalities (Syvicol; Syndicat des Villes et Communes Luxembourgeoises), which is composed of local representatives, promotes the interests of the cities and municipalities.
+It gives opinions concerning draft legislation which have an impact at local level.